To Get the Best Possible Price On a New Car…

 It is critical to understand that you should never negotiate for a new car in person.
 Once you set foot in the dealership, you will be subjected to the Showroom car salesman’s tactics and scams.
 Not only that, but you will limit yourself to pricing from a single source with no reason for the salesman to make a competitive offer.
-Instead, get price quotes from several car dealers and follow these steps to make dealers compete with each other to win your business.
+Instead, get prices from several car dealers and follow these steps to make dealers compete with each other to win your business.

 Step 1 – Get Internet Price Quotes

 The best time to start contacting dealers is at the end of the month when salesmen are trying to hit their monthly quotas.
 Sometimes if a salesman (or the entire dealership) is close to hitting a quota tied to a bonus package, they may be willing to move cars off their lot for big discounts or even at a loss, especially if the dollar amount of the bonus is large enough.
 The negotiating process can take up to a week to work through, so it’s usually best to plan to start at least 3-4 days from the last day of the month.

 The services below are free of charge and will deliver your request for pricing information to up to five car dealers at once.
 Just enter the make and model car that interests you and your zip code.
 Each service has a different network of dealers and you may find better results by trying more than one service.
 I recommend a goal of at least 4-5 quotes from different dealers, but no more than 8-10 to keep the process manageable.

 I prefer to start with either TrueCar where you can see your target car price instantly and anonymously or Edmunds because they allow you to contact up to 5 dealers at once.
 Most other services will only connect you with 3 or 4.